 Fun Activities for Seniors in Assisted Living

-Seniors in assisted living facilities have lots of options for indoor activities, including:
+Seniors in assisted living facilities have lots of options for indoor activities.
+Here are 16 of our favorite indoor senior activities:

-Green Valley Commons has three Jacuzzi rooms, each equipped with a ceiling-bound lift for those needing help to safely navigate and enjoy the water.
+- Jacuzzi.
+At Green Valley Commons, Seniors can enjoy three Jacuzzi rooms, each equipped with a ceiling-bound lift for those needing help to safely navigate and enjoy the water.

 Assisted Living Weekly Activity Ideas